ad4mvojtech/efd/03-content-first/index.md

 My name’s Adam Vojtěch, I’m an junior animator based in Prague.
 I can speak Czech, English and German & I also study French.
 (And no I am not related to the former Minister of Health.)

-If you wish to see my portfolio, please click at the content section:)
+If you wish to see my portfolio, please click at the Portfolio section.
 <!-- This is a comment, only visible to the author: Add a link to your presentation. -->
 <!-- Presentations do not need to be a PDF, you may link elsewhere, such as Figma, YouTube, etc. -->
 <!-- Consider adding navigation to each section (About, Featured Projects, Notes, etc.) -->